-- (a) another party that a lawyer's client represents or on whose behalf the client otherwise acts in relation to obtaining legal services from the lawyer, and - (b) in Rules 3-102 to 3-105, an individual who instructs the lawyer on behalf of a client in relation to a financial transaction;

-"financial institution" means

-- (a) an authorized foreign bank within the meaning of section 2 [Definitions] of the Bank Act (Canada) in respect of its business in Canada or a bank to which the Bank Act applies, - (b) a co-operative credit society, savings and credit union or caisse populaire that is regulated by a provincial Act, - (c) an association that is regulated by the Cooperative Credit Associations Act (Canada), - (d) a company to which the Trust and Loan Companies Act (Canada) applies, - (e) a trust company or loan company regulated by a provincial Act, - (f) a department or agent of Her Majesty in right of Canada or of a province where the department or agent accepts deposit liabilities in the course of providing financial services to the public, or - (g) an organization controlled by a financial institution; - "financial transaction" means the receipt, payment or transfer of money on behalf of a client or giving instructions on behalf of a client in respect of the receipt, payment or transfer of money; - "interjurisdictional lawyer" means a member of a governing body who is authorized to practise law in another Canadian jurisdiction; - "money" means cash, currency, securities and negotiable instruments or other financial instruments that indicate the person's title or interest in them; - "organization" means a body corporate, partnership, fund, trust, co-operative or an unincorporated association;
+- (a) another party that a lawyer's client represents or on whose behalf the client otherwise acts in relation to obtaining legal services from the lawyer, and - (b) in Rules 3-102 to 3-105, an individual who instructs the lawyer on behalf of a client in relation to a financial transaction; - "disbursements" has the same meaning as in Rule 3-53 [Definitions]; - "expenses" has the same meaning as in Rule 3-53; - "financial institution" has the same meaning as in Rule 3-53; - "financial transaction" means the receipt, payment or transfer of money on behalf of a client or giving instructions on behalf of a client in respect of the receipt, payment or transfer of money; - "interjurisdictional lawyer" means a member of a governing body who is authorized to practise law in another Canadian jurisdiction; - "money" includes cash, currency, securities, negotiable instruments or other financial instruments, in any form, that indicate a person's title or right to or interest in them, and electronic transfer of deposits at financial institutions; - "organization" means a body corporate, partnership, fund, trust, co-operative or an unincorporated association; - "professional fees" has the same meaning as in Rule 3-53; - "public body" has the same meaning as in Rule 3-53; - "reporting issuer" means an organization that is - (a) a reporting issuer within the meaning of the securities law of any province or territory of Canada, - (b) a corporation whose shares are traded on a stock exchange that is prescribed by the Income Tax Act (Canada) and operates in a country that is a member of the Financial Action Task Force on Money Laundering, or - (c) controlled by a reporting issuer; - "securities dealer" means an entity that is authorized under federal, provincial or territorial legislation to engage in the business of dealing in securities or any other financial instruments or to provide portfolio management or investment advising services, other than an entity that acts exclusively on behalf of an entity so authorized. - (2) In this division, a person controls an organization if the person, directly or indirectly, has the power to elect a majority of the directors or equivalent body of the organization by virtue of

-"public authority" means

-- (a) a department or agent of Her Majesty in right of Canada or of a province or territory, - (b) a municipality or regional district or a municipal body incorporated under the law of another province or a territory, or an agent of any of them, - (c) a college, institute, university or school district,

-- (d) an organization that operates a public hospital and that is designated by the Minister of National Revenue as a hospital authority under the Excise Tax Act (Canada) or an agent of the organization, - (e) an organization established or continued under an Act of Canada or of a province or territory for a public purpose, or - (f) an organization controlled by a public authority;

-"reporting issuer" means an organization that is

-- (a) a reporting issuer within the meaning of the securities law of any province or territory of Canada, - (b) a corporation whose shares are traded on a stock exchange that is prescribed by the Income Tax Act (Canada) and operates in a country that is a member of the Financial Action Task Force on Money Laundering, or - (c) controlled by a reporting issuer; - "securities dealer" means a person or entity that is authorized under provincial legislation to engage in the business of dealing in securities or any other financial instruments or to provide portfolio management or investment advising services. - (2) In this division, a person controls an organization if the person, directly or indirectly, has the power to elect a majority of the directors or equivalent body of the organization by virtue of - (a) ownership or direction over voting securities of the organization, - (b) being or controlling the general partner of a limited partnership, or - (c) being a trustee of or occupying a similar position in the organization.
+- (a) ownership or direction over voting securities of the organization, - (b) being or controlling the general partner of a limited partnership, or - (c) being a trustee of or occupying a similar position in the organization.